 One of the first difficulties we encounter when meditating is the posture we should adopt.
 Often during meditation we are so busy with how we sit that we don’t really get to the actual meditation.
 Therefore it is worthwhile to clear up any ambiguities in advance.
 This way we have one less distraction.
 There are a number of factors to take into account when it comes to the question how to sit properly during meditation.

 As far as posture is concerned, a number of questions can arise.
 Is it okay to sit on a chair?
 May I meditate lying down?
-Can i lean against it?
-What do i do with my hands?
-Do i meditate with my eyes open or closed?
-Do i have to be able to do the lotus position?
+Can I lean against a wall or a chair?
+What do I do with my hands?
+Do I meditate with my eyes open or closed?
+Do I have to be able to do the lotus position?
 Etc.

 There are many types of meditation: walking meditation, Qi-gong, yoga etc. In this article, however, I would like to limit myself to sitting meditation and go into more detail about posture.
 Other blog posts have already dealt with topics like mindfulness in general, the effects of meditation or mindful eating, so if you are interested, feel free to browse a bit!